Monkey

 Australian captain, 1979–84 (including the famous 1981 Ashes series): broke down in tears while reading his resignation letter at the close of play press conference during a home Test match against West Indies Click to show or hide the answer

-Australian batsman (26 Tests, 25 ODIs), died in 2014 (aged 25), two days after being hit in the back of the neck by a short ball (playing for South Australia v.
+Australian batter (26 Tests, 25 ODIs), died in 2014 (aged 25), two days after being hit in the back of the neck by a short ball (playing for South Australia v.
 NSW) Click to show or hide the answer

 England captain on the Bodyline tour (1932–3) Click to show or hide the answer